realKarthikNair/Code-to-md/readme.md

 ### **1. Why?**

-#### To automate stuff like [this](https://github.com/realKarthikNair/Learning-C-Lang/blob/main/Learning_C/F.%20Loops/1.%20For%20loops/programs0/readme.md), for example.
+#### To make generate a file like [this](https://github.com/realKarthikNair/Learning-C-Lang/blob/main/Learning_C/F.%20Loops/1.%20For%20loops/programs0/readme.md) from a directory filled with programs.

 ### **2. How to set-up**